graalvm/workshops/native-image/micronaut-webserver/README.md

 ### Explanation

 The Dockerfile provided for this step pulls [container-registry.oracle.com/graalvm/jdk:24](https://docs.oracle.com/en/graalvm/jdk/24/docs/getting-started/container-images/) for the builder, and then `gcr.io/distroless/java21-debian12` for the runtime.
-Using a `distroless java21-debian12` base image instead of `eclipse-temurin:21` should drop down the container size significantly.
+Using a `distroless java21-debian12` base image instead of `eclipse-temurin:21` should reduce the container size significantly.
 The entrypoint for this image is equivalent to `java -jar`, so only a path to a JAR file is specified in `CMD`.

 ### Action